crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: First you have submit two PRs then let us know you’ve completed the challenge by filling out the form on our [official Hacktoberfest page](https://camunda.com/hacktoberfest2020/) and we will send you a e-mail.
 The repos are: [Camunda BPM](https://github.com/camunda/), [bpmn.io](https://github.com/bpmn-io/), and [Zeebe-io](https://github.com/zeebe-io/).
 - **Notes**: Check out Camunda [official Hacktoberfest page](https://camunda.com/hacktoberfest2020/) for more info & how to get the T-shirt.

+#### **CircleCI**

+- **Swag**: T-shirt, stickers, Limited Edition Orb Magic Pin
+- **Requirements**: 1 or more merged PRs
+- **How to sign up**: First you have submit the PRs based on their 2 [challenges](https://hacktoberfest.circleci.com/) and then let them know you’ve completed the challenge by filling out this [form](https://circleci-community.typeform.com/to/mErGL0nv).
+The repos are different for both challenges.
+- **Notes**: Check out CircleCI [official Hacktoberfest page](https://hacktoberfest.circleci.com/) for more info & how to get the T-shirt.
+Follow [CircleCI Thread](https://discuss.circleci.com/t/official-hacktoberfest-and-orbtoberfest-thread/) for more information and help.

 ### D

 #### **DX Heroes**